Engineered Floors – Laminated Panels

 If the top layer and the backing have the same shrinking tendencies, engineered floors will move just like solid wood floors.
 If the top layer and the backing shrink differently, then the panel is more moisture sensitive.
 More shrinking and warping can be expected.

-When the top layer shrinks or expands and the backing does not follow at the same rate, the plank will curl or the panel will delaminate or surface checks appear.
+When the top layer shrinks or expands and the core does not follow at the same rate, the plank will curl or the panel will delaminate or surface checks appear.

 Almost every piece of wood inside a home will endure some moisture movement in the course of a year.
 Weather and changing seasons affect the relative humidity inside a home and consequently the relative humidity affects the wood moisture in floors, panels or furniture.
 Small cracks appear and disappear with the changing seasons.
 This is true for solid and engineered wood.
 Operating an HVAC year round will stabilize the wood.